- Categories:

 execute right_hand_subquery RHS using the values from the current row in the LHT

 Unlike the output of a non-lateral join, the output from a lateral join includes only the rows generated from the inline view.
-The rows on the left-hand side do not need to be joined to the right hand side because the rows on the left-hand side have already been taken into account by being passed into the inline view.
+There is no need for an explicit ON clause to join rows from the left-hand side to the right-hand side; the relationship is already established because the inline view references columns from the left-hand table expression.

 See also: Using lateral joins.